douglassjohnandrew/EnhancedInvokeVBA/README.md

 Call DisplaySum(num1 - 1, num2 - 1)
 ```

-First, set the EntryMethodParameterDefs argument to be **"num1 As Integer, num2 As Integer"**
+First set the EntryMethodParameterDefs argument to be **"num1 As Integer, num2 As Integer"**

+Then set the EntryMethodParameterValues argument to be two integers, e.g. **{5, 3}**

-Then, the library will create an enhanced code file **(MessageBoxDemo-Enhanced.vb)** that looks like this:
+Finally, the library will create an enhanced code file **(MessageBoxDemo-Enhanced.vb)** that looks like this:

 ```vb
 ' Helper functions and subs are moved to the top of this file, outside the Main function